 From the moment of detoxification on, we begin nourishing our clients with nutritional meals and supplements.
 Substance abuse frequently leads to malnutrition, and we prioritize healing the physical needs of our clients from day one.
 We have a licensed naturopathic physician on staff who provides a physical exam to all new clients.
 Not all rehab centers can offer this service.

 We believe in treating the whole person.
 Healing is needed in many ways, and recovery is found through nurturing the mind, body and spirit simultaneously.
 That is why we provide a holistic treatment approach that combines traditional clinical treatment with proven alternative therapies that complement evidenced-based therapies.

-Your loved one is unique and his path to recovery will be unique to him.
-We make sure each of our clients receives an individualized treatment plan to accommodate his needs.
+Your loved one is unique and their path to recovery will be unique to them.
+We make sure each of our clients receives an individualized treatment plan to accommodate their needs.